sagemath/trac_to_gh/Issue 1491.md

 # Issue 1491: [with patch] improve conversion from interface to sage objects (i.e., the dot sage method)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1491

 Original creator: was